How to Create a HSC Study Timetable: Krisha’s Study Tips

 Sleeping.
 Watching Netflix.
 Lazing around.
 That was what my daily schedule was like before becoming a senior.
 Hard to break out of that habit, but grateful I did.

 One of my proudest achievements has been improving my marks and building real discipline around study.
-A huge part of that came from enrolling in the Matrix Accelerated Holiday Courses, which helped me:
+A huge part of that came from enrolling in the Matrix Accelerated Holiday Courses, which let me just say definitely helped me:

 • Get ahead of the school curriculum